Skip to content

 TodoList()

 1. Note that we don't pass the todos as an argument to the TodoList component anymore.
-Instead, we use the use_tracked hook to directly subscribe to the global state object.
+Instead, we use the use_store_snapshot hook to directly subscribe to the global store object.

 Sharing state between components

 Sharing state between components is now straightforward.
 Let's display the number of remaining todos in the list.
-We will use the same state object as the component above.
+We will use the same store object as the component above.

 @component